markgw/uh-nlp2021/docs/week34/index.md

 > you set and the computer you're running on.
 You will reuse it
 > in the following exercises.
 >
-> It's a good idea to store your trained model (returned by
+> Store your trained model (returned by
 > `train_unsupervised()`) to a file using Python's
 > [`pickle` library](https://docs.python.org/3/library/pickle.html)
 > and then load it again on subsequent runs, so you don't have to